ubccr/ccrdocs/pages/howto/easybuild.md

 In this how-to section, we're going to take you through the process to provide you with the information you'll need to be off and running on your own Easybuild installation!

 !!!
 Danger "STOP!"
-    Before going forward, ensure that you've read the documentation on using the [new modules](../software/modules.md).
+    Before going forward, ensure that you've read the documentation on using CCR's [software modules](../software/modules.md) as some things have changed in the latest software release.
 Are you SURE this software isn't already installed in the latest software release?
 Use the `module spider` command to search.
 You can also check the CCR [GitHub repo](https://github.com/ubccr/software-layer/issues) for open & closed build requests.
 Read the information about [building your own software](../software/building.md) and setting up a build environment.
 If you're planning to make this software accessible to your entire research group, ensure you've got [this setup](../software/building.md#building-modules-for-your-group) correctly.

 Though you don't need to understand everything about an Easybuild recipe file to install software using Easybuild, we do recommend you [read this](https://docs.easybuild.io/writing-easyconfig-files/) and keep it handy to refer to should questions come up while you're editing these recipe files.